zach-hopkins/create-t3svelte-app/README.md

 ## Contributing

 See a bug?
 Want to help?
-Easiest way is to clone the Dev repo and run `npm link` in the cloned directory.
+Easiest way is to clone the main repo and run `npm link` in the cloned directory.
 You can code and then run `create-t3svelte-app` in any directory.

 ```bash
 git clone https://github.com/zach-hopkins/create-t3svelte-app